saatvika-kondepudi/Age-and-Gender-Detection/README.md

 3.Extract the dataset to your repository folder.

-4.Open the Model jupyter notebool
+4.Open the Model jupyter notebook (https://github.com/saatvika-kondepudi/Age-and-Gender-Detection/blob/main/model.ipynb)

 5.Run this notebook